dipayan-trilio/threat-scanning-architecture/architecture.md

 - Checks if reportingTarget is created and in available state.
 If not available, the polling cycle ends with pods in error state.

-##### Stale report cleanup
+##### Stale ScanInstance cleanup

 - For s3 uses api to get all backupplans and for nfs target, the target is mounted first and find is used to list backups.
 For each backupplan, lists all backups.
 - Lists scanInstance CRs for the backupplan and compares the list.
-- For scanInstance CR if the backup directory does not exist, the scanInstance CR is deleted
+- For scanInstance CR if the backup directory does not exist, the scanInstance CR is deleted.
+The reports will not be cleaned up from the reporting Target.

 ---